CodeReviewDAO/dxd_codereview/Reviews/372 - Riak v3.x Packaging Enhancement Project/Milestones 1-4/README.md

 *This part of the review considers the pull requests made upon the main repo provided by the developer for FreeBSD, OSX, SUSE and Alpine operating systems.*

-Project documentation is provided as README files for each corresponding packaging.
+No documentation exists for packaging.
+A user needs to know how to work with packaging to work on them.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS / FAIL / PASS with Notes Example Documented | PASS / FAIL / PASS with Notes
+Usage Documented | FAIL
+Example Documented | FAIL

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+No documentation exists for packaging.
+A user needs to know how to work with packaging to work on them.

 # Open Source Practices